schiorean/git-custom-hooks/README.md

 > `git merge branch_where_you_was`

-If you have conflicts, all process is stopped and you have to fix the conflicts and crun next commands manually
+If you have conflicts, all process is stopped and you have to fix the conflicts and run next commands manually

 > `git push`

 > `git checkout branch_where_you_was`

+Usage 2:
+> pb current_branch your custom commit message

+What will execute:
+> `git commit --no-edit -am '#curent_branch your custom commit message'`

+> `git pull`

+> `git push`